Do you have a bank account? If Yes, then you must have seen many types of cheques handy.

 Step 3: To collect cheques from RCC and for settlement of cheque

-Step 4: Again they collect cheques from the clearing house and send it to their drawee bank.
+Step 4: Again they collect cheques from the clearing house and send them to their drawee bank.
 Step 5:It collects cheques from their RCC and debits the customer a/c.

-In order to get the latest updates visit https://stockedge.com/
+In order to get the latest updates on Stock Markets visit StockEdge.

 keep learning !!!